laroche/tastyworks-pnl/README.md

   message for this case for manual adjustments in this rather rare case.
 - If option writing is cash-settled, the cash-settlement needs to go into "Termingeschäftsverluste".
 - REITs should not be normal stocks, but go into the "Topf Sonstiges".
 Classify REITs accordingly.
-- Currently we only make one pass over the data.
-Better allow several data passes/computations.
 - Print header with explanation of transaction output.
 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets/tabs?
-- Instead of type "Optionen", we should differeniate between "Stillhaltergeschäfte"/"Glattstellungen" and also Long-Options with "Gewinne"/"Verluste".
-Currently having all in one big basket for options is not good for the tax report.
 - Does not work with futures.
    - A first quick implementation is done, further checks are needed on real account data.
      Let me know if you can provide full account data to check/verify.